matthewb66/import_yocto_bm/README.md

 	  --no_kb_check         Do not check recipes against KB --kb_recipe_file KB_RECIPE_FILE
                         	KB recipe file local copy
+	  --report rep.txt	If KB check is performed, produce a list of matched. modified and unmatched recipes.

 The script will use the invocation folder as the Yocto build folder (e.g. yocto_zeus/poky/build) by default (if there is a `build` sub-folder then it will be used instead).
 The `--yocto_folder` option can be used to specify the Yocto build folder as opposed to the invocation folder.